 - Time stands still.

-- By honing one’s skills, the challenge may be met with enjoyment, attaining the exquisite feeling of control.
+- By honing one’s skills, challenges may be met with enjoyment, attaining the exquisite feeling of knowledgable control.

 |The flow of focus by a baby|